risk-first/website/menagerie/Dependency-Risk.md

-**Dependency Risk** is the risk you take on whenever you have a dependency on something else.
+**Dependency Risk** is the risk you take on whenever you have a dependency on something (or someone) else.
 One simple example could be that the software service you write might depend on a server to run on.
 If the server goes down, the service goes down too.
 In turn, the server depends on electricity from a supplier, as well as a network connection from a provider.
 If either of these dependencies aren't met, the service is out of commission.

 Dependencies can be on _events_, _people_, _teams_, _software_, _services_, _processes_: pretty much _anything_.
 Dependencies add risk to any project because the reliability of the project itself is now a function involving the reliability of the dependency.

-In order to avoid repetition, and also to break down this large topic, we're going to look at this over 3 sections.
+In order to avoid repetition, and also to break down this large topic, we're going to look at this over 4 sections.
- - This first section will look at dependencies _in general_, and some of the features of **Dependency Risk**.
+ - This first section will look at dependencies _in general_, and some of the variations on [Dependency Risk](Dependency-Risk).
- - Then, we'll move on to look at [Software Dependency Risk](Software-Dependency-Risk), covering using libraries, software services and building on top of the work of others.
+ - Then, we'll move on to look specifically at [Software Dependency Risk](Software-Dependency-Risk), covering using libraries, software services and building on top of the work of others.
- - Finally, we'll take a look at [Process Risk](Process-Risk), which is still **Dependency Risk**, but we'll be considering more organisational factors and how bureaucracy comes into the picture.
+ - Then, we'll take a look at [Process Risk](Process-Risk), which is still [Dependency Risk](Dependency-Risk), but we'll be considering more organisational factors and how bureaucracy comes into the picture.

-Dealing with Dependency Risk is what project managers do
+ - Then, we'll look at some of the specific problems around working with other people or businesses in [Agency Risk](Agency Risk).

+## Why Have Dependencies?